-All of the changes were accomplished by a small group of individuals who came together in 1991 to form a 501(c) non-profit organization called Olde Towne Preservation Association (OTPA) to help preserve the heritage and character of North Augusta and the surrounding areas.
-One of the objectives of OTPA was to create a Living History Park where the general public could experience history firsthand through demonstration of colonial life.
-The Park was also designed so the community could enjoy a passive greenway atmosphere reminiscent of the 18th century.
-The Park represents North Augusta and the surrounding areas of the 1735–1785 period during which it played a vital role in the development of South Carolina and Georgia (colonies at the time) through the Indian Trade.
-The park offers so much all year long.
+All of the changes were accomplished by a small group of individuals who came together in 1991 to form a 501(c) non-profit organization called Olde Towne Preservation Association (OTPA).
+Their mission was to preserve the heritage and character of North Augusta and the surrounding areas.
+One of the objectives of the OTPA was to create a Living History Park where the general public could experience history firsthand through demonstration of colonial life.
+The park was also designed so the community could enjoy a passive greenway atmosphere reminiscent of the 18th century.
+The park represents North Augusta and the surrounding areas of the 1735–1785 period during which it played a vital role in the development of South Carolina and Georgia (colonies at the time) through the Indian Trade.

 Contributions to OTPA are tax deductible and will greatly appreciated and will be put to good use.
 Checks should be made out to OTPA.